Murrelektronik/VarioX-IO-Link-Example/README.md

-If you would like to have a live demonstraion or an offer, please contact support@murrelektronik.de
+If you would like to have a live demonstraion or an offer, please contact vario-x@murrelektronik.de
 -